coracle-social/coracle/ROADMAP.md

 - [ ] NIP 39 Support https://github.com/nostr-protocol/nips/pull/201/files
 - [ ] Integrate plephy https://plebhy.com/
 - [ ] Add support for website kind0
+- [ ] Schedule notes for x seconds in the future with a queue
+  - In the queue, add send now and cancel buttons
+  - maybe put all user events here too - keep track of what relays they were published to
+  - Add un-delete using event log

 # UI/Features